 - An Information Coordinator to interface with the Public Information Officer

-- Participate in campus EMC workshops and exercises
+- Participate in campus EMT workshops and exercises.

 In addition, during incidents, the DOT has these additional responsibilities:

-- Communicate initial and on-going status to EMT
+- Communicate initial and on-going status to EC;

-- Coordinate local recovery efforts and restore the affected facility back to “business as usual,” under direction of EMT
+- Coordinate local recovery efforts and restore the affected facility back to “business as usual,” under direction of the EC.

 Each DOT should have a Department Operations Center (DOC) location (and at least one alternate location) for the team to use during the management of an incident.
 This may be a conference room or large office.